zhaoheng001/Segmentation_code/README.md

 protobuf == 3.20.1
 ```
 ### Install dependencies
-Dependencies can be installed by `requirements.txt`
+Dependencies can be installed by `pip install -r requirements.txt`